RednibCoding/AsmPad/README.md

-# Minimal editor for assembly language written in Microsofts Macro Assembler
+# Minimal editor for assembly language programming written in Microsofts Macro Assembler

 ### This project was just for learning assembly.